hastur66/MLOps/README.md

 ## MLOps 👨‍🔧️
-Repo for learning and testing MLOps concepts, methods, tools and, frameworks. 👾️
+Repo for learning and testing MLOps concepts, methods, tools, and frameworks. 👾️